Cart 0

 Mississippi Park Connection is proud to support wildlife monitoring within the Mississippi National River and Recreation Area through our joint-volunteer program with the National Park Service.
 Volunteers help to support National Park Rangers in monitoring for Beavers, River Otters, Mussels, Migratory Birds, Frogs, and more!

-NPS supports a cohort of dedicated partners including the USACE, USFWS, USGS, MN and WI DNR’s to restore and protect mussel populations in the Mississippi River and Tributaries.
+NPS supports a cohort of dedicated partners including the USACE, USFWS, USGS, MN and WI DNR to restore and protect mussel populations in the Mississippi River and Tributaries.
 This past year we partnered with USACE and MN DNR to survey reaches of Pool 2 from Hidden Falls to Hastings, searching for recovering populations of endangered Higgins eye mussels and rare habitats needed for endangered Spectaclecase mussels.
 Scuba divers and biologists found many shorelines had changed dramatically from the large flood, with some areas previously known to be mussel beds found buried in mud and sand from erosion.
 We also found Higgins eye mussels to be recovering in Pool 2 after 15+ years of restoration work, a huge success for our ongoing partnership efforts.
 We are also forming strong partnerships to restore federally endangered ‘winged mapleleaf’ and spectaclecase mussels, with restoration efforts underway to restore these species to historic ranges and protect their host fish in NPS waterways.

-Expanding Access & Community
+Expanding Access and Community

 In previous years, the program focused on outdoor activities that expanded narratives of the human relationship with the river and land, including kayaking, tree planting, tree identification, and mushroom foraging.
 This past year, we built on this foundation by introducing gatherings encouraging personal reflection and deeper connections to nature.
 New events included yoga, Sunset Serenade—a sound bath immersed in nature—and Body Prayers, where participants danced and moved freely in the outdoors.